uwsbel/blenderPlugin/README.md

 It will then render your file and place an out.0.tif file in the /job/images folder

+If you wish to render multiple frames or make a video, you will need to copy
+    all of the data files and use the "-f startframe endframe" flag.

+    /path/to/blender-plugin/scripts/crender.py render -m yourfile.yaml -r aqsis -f 0 99

+    will render 100 frames.
+To make these frames into a movie, just use the cmovie.py script.

+    /path/to/blender-plugin/scripts/cmovie.py a/lot/of/junk/RENDERMAN/job/images/out.00.tif movie.mp4

+    and all your images will be turned into a video.

 **File Format**
 Each data file represents one frame of a simulation.
 Filenames must end in